clarkcode/thegrid/README.md

 # TheGrid #

 TheGrid is a lightweight barebones 12-column responsive grid.
 I required a grid without the overhead of a complete CSS framework.
-I have added a few additional components but they all focus on layout.
+I have added a few additional components but they all focus on layout..

 ## Usage ##
 ### Layout ###